chitayta/chitayta/_posts/2019-10-25-Don't-let-your-heart-overwhelm-your-mind.md

 After a lots of workshops and knowledge training, we only have nearly 1 month for the development of phase 1.
 Cannot imagine if I say to the manager to leave the company now.
 Surely they can find a new stronger man to replace me and take my works here but also surely the managers will have a unfriendly look to me.
 And I don't want to leave by that way.

-I am not hurry to leave, because I am always accept any challenges, I believe and very confident that it's not hard for me to have another oppoturnity like that, as long as I nodded in agreement.
+I am not hurry to leave, because I always accept any challenges, I believe and be very confident that it's not hard for me to have another oppoturnity like that, as long as I nodded in agreement.
 Anyway, the world has other interesting things for being discovered.
 I will leave one day... to find out new challenges as I will never satisfy with what I have achieved, you know.

 A short story finally led me think about a thing, "Dont let your heart overwhelm your mind", especially at work.
 Guest why? ;)